UUA Test Prep

 Build Speed

-• ✓Switch to timed practice — match real test pacing
+• ✓Switch to timed practice — roughly a minute per question to start

-• ✓Take one full practice test per week under test conditions
+• ✓Take one full-length practice test per week under realistic conditions

-• ✓Review every wrong answer — understand why you missed it
+• ✓Review every wrong answer — understand why you missed it, not just the right answer

-• ✓Start mixing sections (interleaving) instead of studying one at a time
+• ✓Start mixing skill areas (interleaving) instead of drilling one at a time

 Week 5–6